Understanding USDA Construction Loans

 VICTORIA ARAJ*As of July 6, 2020, Rocket Mortgage® is no longer accepting USDA loan applications.

 Homeownership is the ultimate dream for many Americans, but traditional loan requirements can make this dream difficult to achieve for some people.
-A USDA construction loan – sometimes known as a USDA building loan – is a way for buyers to build their dream home with a mortgage backed by the U.S. Department of Agriculture.
-These loans come with plenty of benefits, but it’s essential to understand all requirements before you get started.
+The USDA does offer construction loans that come with plenty of benefits, but it’s essential to understand all requirements before you get started.

 What Is A USDA Construction Loan?

 The USDA has simplified the financing process through its Single-Family Housing Guaranteed Loan Program, which allows for construction-to-permanent loans.
-Rather than needing separate loans for the construction and the home itself, buyers can utilize a single close loan.
+Rather than needing separate loans for the construction and the home itself, buyers can utilize a single-close loan.

 USDA Construction Loan Requirements